About Gilat The research units and their main investigation areas are:

 The Molcho Center, which operates within the Gilat Regional Center, initiates and supports Negev research activities by granting scholarships to students of agricultural science and by helping to maintain a research library.

-On this website, in addition to information about the Center's activities you will find in-depth articles with illustrations and references: - Online status reports in entomology
+On this website, in addition to information about the Center's activities you will find in-depth articles with illustrations and references:

-- Potato disease compendium.
+- Potato disease compendium